fasrc/slurm-puppet/README.md

 ### slurm::submit
 Installs everything needed for a submit host in slurm.

+### slurm::client
+Installs everything needed for a slurm client.

 ### slurm::master
 Installs everything needed for a slurm master.
 Note this assumes that you are running slurmctld and slurmdbd on the same host.